adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 representing your data.
 I was shocked again, when I grasped this.

 The view should be, in one way or another, the same data I have in my database, except that it is presented in the way the human eye or a browser script, could make sense of it.
 Now the commonly known View mocks itself as the data, when actually it is a spaghetti of moustaches that shows only what you allowed yourself to see, not what the data wants to tell you!

-But there is a man in the mask, hidden and forgotten somewhere in basement, I call it The Transformation -
+But then there is The Transformation -
 [_a thorough dramatic change in form or appearance_](http://www.google.com/search?q=define:+transformation).

-Maybe it is hard to grasp the difference, but look at it in this metaphoric way: view is like looking into something through a fancy key-hole; transformation is like seeing the same thing but _presented_ to you in a more understandable way.
+Maybe it is hard to grasp the difference, but look at it in this metaphoric way: view is like looking into something through a fancy key-hole; transformation is like seeing the same thing but _presented_ to you or a script (as in JSON) in a more understandable way at any given moment.

 ## How it should work.

-What do I want then from a framework?
+What do I want from a framework, then?
 A _healthy abstractions_ of the low level stuff that I _need_ for a webapp.
-For example, I argue _now_ (I wouldn't have believed half a year ago), that the most simplest abstractions needed for a website are:
+For example, I argue _now_ (I wouldn't have believed a year ago), that the most simplest abstractions needed for a website are:

 1. _Request_ - something that comes from the client.